cgbosse/Udacity-Proj05-Travel_App/documentation/UDACITY_Project_Rubric.md

 -[] Pull in an image for the country from Pixabay API when the entered location brings up no results (good for obscure localities).
 -[] Allow user to add multiple destinations on the same trip.
 -[] Pull in weather for additional locations.
--[] Allow the user to add hotel and/or flight data.
+-[x] Allow the user to add hotel and/or flight data.
 -[] Multiple places to stay?
 Multiple flights?
 -[] Integrate the REST Countries API to pull in data for the country - being visited.
 -[] Allow the user to remove the trip.